 UND and ND University System (NDUS) Computing: For advice and access to high performance needs, Dr. Zhang is a member of the UND Data Vortex Interest Group and the UND Data Management Committee.

 Fee For Service

 Consultation: The ND INBRE will support from internal resources the limited hours of consultation costs that are necessary for investigators to propose high quality research involving bioinformatics.
-In no instance should such consultative needs exceed 4 hours.
 This consultative services is aimed at three core areas: 1.
 The discussion of, and examination of, protocols prior to submission to commercial and other outside agencies for the generation of data that will require subsequent or cost-included bioinformatic analysis; 2.
 The discussion and examination of protocols involving bioinformatics proposed in investigator-initiated intramural and extramural grants and contracts prior to submission to the funding agency; and, 3.
 The examination and evaluation of bioinformatic data sets generated by investigators prior to establishment of the ND INBRE core facility and an estimate of the costs of subsequent data analysis.

 Data Analysis: Investigators requiring data analysis by the ND INBRE core will be charged at the rate of $89.00 per hour of analysis time.
 Investigators proposing the usage of the ND INBRE Bioinformatics Core on intramural and extramural grants and contracts should use this rate on the applications.
 A letter from the Director of the Bioinformatics Core and a current biographical sketch will be provided to investigators requesting core usage.
 It is expected that all investigators will have used the ND INBRE Bioinformatic Core consultative services to define the need and degree of such services prior to including ND INBRE bioinformatics services on their applications.